CJTan0503/Web-Calculator/README.md

 # Web-Calculator
-a Web Calculator with the Front-end Scripting Language only.
+This is a  Web Calculator with the Front-end Scripting Language only.